 Dentists use restorative dentistry treatments to restore the health and function of the gums and teeth.
 It is vital for them to be stable and durable to create a healthy oral foundation.
-Worn down, broken, chipped, and missing teeth all present both cosmetic and restorative dental concerns.
-Treating these issues are vital to maintaining oral health and can help improve the quality of your life.
+Worn down, broken, chipped, and missing teeth present cosmetic and restorative dental concerns.
+Treating these issues is vital to maintaining oral health and can help improve the quality of your life.
 It can give you back your confidence and restore your oral health.

 Dr. Weinstock can provide comprehensive dental care for complex restorative needs, including full mouth restoration for patients with extensive oral health needs.